 - Stripe notifies the account owner of the dispute, passing along all information received from the bank related to the dispute via the Dashboard and over email.

 Once the dispute is opened and the funds have been deducted, the merchant has the opportunity to submit evidence in order to prove the charge was legitimate and potentially overturn the dispute.

-If you believe a dispute is in error and want to challenge it, you can present evidence supporting why the payment was valid through the Dashboard or via the API.
+If you believe the dispute is in error and want to challenge it, you can upload evidence supporting why the payment was valid through the Dashboard or via the API.
 When you formally submit evidence, Stripe will immediately send the evidence to the cardholder’s bank for review.

-For more comprehensive guidance on how to work through a dispute, including recommended evidence to submit for each different type of dispute, see our guide to Disputes in the Stripe Docs.
+For more comprehensive guidance on how to work through a dispute, including dispute prevention best practices, see our guide to Disputes in the Stripe Docs.